 A comprehensive examination must be written at the end of Phase One of the MBA program.
 The comprehensive examination is scheduled on at least two occasions per year as determined by the Admissions Committee.

 The comprehensive examination is graded on a pass/fail basis, and a grade of 70 per cent is required to pass.
-See Re-registrations and Repeats, for examination re-write information.

 The applied project is normally associated with the end of Phase Two of the MBA program but students may receive permission to begin work on their applied projects at any time during Phase Two of their program.